denisecase/datafun-central/content/tools/_index.md

 weight = 2
 +++

-This section includes documentation for some of the tools we use.
+This chapter introduces some popular tools.

 ## [Chocolatey](chocolatey/)